jrmsdev/git-report/SPEC.md

 2. Execute `git log` commands for each repository with structured output
 3. Parse output into normalized data structures
 4. Write parsed data to SQLite database
+5. Generate Datasette metadata file
-5. Output `.db` file for consumption by Datasette
+6. Output `.db` file for consumption by Datasette

 ### Technology Stack
 - **Language**: Go (for performance and single-binary distribution)